Spendrups

-Spendrups Bryggeri AB is a Swedish brewery founded in 1897 as Grängesbergs Bryggeri AB.
-The company includes the following subsidiaries Spring Wine & Spirits, Gotlands Bryggeri and Hellefors Bryggeri.
+Spendrups Bryggeri AB is a Swedish brewery known as Grängesbergs Bryggeri AB until 1983.
+The company includes the subsidiaries Spring Wine & Spirits, Gotlands Bryggeri and Hellefors Bryggeri.
 Spendrups Group has approximately 900 employees and sales revenue of approximately 3 billion Swedish kronor.

-The head office is located in Vårby (Huddinge Municipality) south of Stockholm.
-Three breweries are located in Grängesberg, Hällefors and Visby (the micro brewery Gotlands Bryggeri AB).
-The breweries are BRC certified (British Retailers Consortium).
+The head office is located in Stockholm, and the company runs four breweries, in Grängesberg, Hällefors, Visby (the micro brewery Gotlands Bryggeri AB), and Stockholm (the micro brewery OMAKA).

-In May 2011, the company presented its plans with regard to the closure of the brewery and logistics centre in Vårby and Loviseberg in 2012–14 and concentrate its production to Grängesberg in the province of Dalecarlia (Dalarna).
-Production at the brewery in Vårby was shut down in August 2013.

 History

-Spendrups history began in 1735 with the ancestor Mads Pedersen, who left the village Spentrup in Denmark and moved to Copenhagen and became a distiller.
-1855 Jens Fredrik Oscar Spendrup, the grandson of Mads Pedersen, moved to Sweden and settled in Halland.
-1923 Louis Spendrup, the son of Jens Fredrik Oscar, acquired Grängesbergs brewery located in Grängesberg, Dalecarlia for a sum of 65 000 SEK (Swedish krona).

-Louis Spendrup’s son, Jens Fredrik “PO” attained command of the brewery 1950 and doubled sales each year throughout the 1950s.
-In 1967 Mariestads brewery was acquired and in 1972 the business was relocated to Grängesberg.
-Jens and Ulf Spendrup, the sons of Jens Fredrik "PO" Spendrup, became chief executives of Grängesbergs Brewery 1976.
+In 1923, the Danish brewer Louis Spendrup acquired Grängesbergs Bryggeri in Dalecarlia.
+His son Jens Fredrik Spendrup took over the company in 1950.
+In 1967, Mariestads Bryggeri, a large brewery in Mariestad, was acquired.
+Jens and Ulf Spendrup, the sons of Jens Fredrik Spendrup, became chief executives of Grängesbergs Bryggeri in 1976.

-The brewery's first beer using the brand Spendrup was launched at Operakällaren in Stockholm 1979.
-1982 Grängesbergs Bryggeri AB changed its name to Spendrups Bryggeri AB and the brewery was listed in the stock market 1983 but chose to leave it in 2001.
+The brewery launched a beer called "Spendrups" at Operakällaren in Stockholm in 1979.
+In 1982, Grängesbergs Bryggeri AB changed its name to Spendrups Bryggeri AB, and the brewery was listed on the stock exchange in 1983.
+The company withdrew from the stock market in 2001.

-1989 Spendrups purchased Kooperativa Förbundets brewing operations consisting of Wårby Bryggerier located on the outskirts of Stockholm and Sollefteå Bryggeri (presently Zeunerts brewery).
+In 1989, Spendrups purchased Kooperativa Förbundets brewing operations consisting of Wårby Bryggerier located on the outskirts of Stockholm and Sollefteå Bryggeri (presently Zeunerts brewery).
 Among others, the brand Norrlands Guld was included in the purchase.
 The brewery in Sollefteå, where Norrlands Guld was originally brewed was shut down and sold, whereas Vårby brewery was retained.

 The abolishment of the state wine and liquor monopoly occurred in 1995, as a result of Sweden's entry into the European Union (EU), thus allowing Spendrups to import and distribute wine.
-2001 the company started liquor distribution, as well as licensed production of Heineken.
+In 2001, the company started liquor distribution, as well as licensed production of Heineken.
 In 2009, Spendrups included the brand Schweppes in its product portfolio.

-Since May 2011 Fredrik Spendrup is the CEO.
-He succeeded his father, Jens Spendrup, who hence became chairman of the board.
+Henrik Åström has been CEO since September 2024.
+He succeeded Fredrik Spendrup.

+Terror attack

+In April 2017, an Uzbekistan terror supporter stole Spendrups truck and rammed some people with it.
+Later he crashed into a store.
+He was arrested and sentenced to life in jail.